AlynxZhou/hikaru/tutorials/extend.md

 Extend
 ======

-Hikaru supports plugins and scripts, but not all part of Hikaru is designed for them.
+Hikaru supports plugins and scripts, but not all parts of Hikaru are designed for them.
 There are some parts that you can add your code.
 Please read API reference for detailed parameter type.

 # `Compiler`